-Look for ones that have smooth rind with no soft spots, cracks or mold.
+Look for ones that have smooth rinds with no soft spots, cracks, or mould.
 The rind should be dull.
-If it's shiny, it many mean it was picked too early and will not have the characteristic sweet flavour.
+If it's shiny, it may mean it was picked too early and will not have the characteristic sweet flavour.

-- Remove the seeds with a spoon and either save for roasting or add to your compost.
+Remove the seeds with a spoon and either save them for roasting or add them to your compost.

-- Place the squash cut-side down on the cutting board and cut into slices about 3/4 inch thick.
+Place the squash cut-side down on the cutting board and cut into thick slices about ¾ inch thick.

 A cool, dry place is the best place to store squash.
 Acorn squash will last for 5 to 8 weeks.
 Don't store them in the refrigerator for more than a week or two as the outer skin may become too moist and rot.